Yogayu/DeepLearningCourse/_build/Part2/Iris.md

 ## Question

+How to use a perceptron to classify data?

-How could machine learn from data?
-To answer this question, let's look at an example first: there is a data set witch consists of two species of Iris, how to classify those two species?
-When given a new Iris, how to predict which Iris category it belongs to?
+To answer this question, let's look at an example first: there is a data set which consists of two species of Iris.
+Our question are:
+- How to classify those two species?
+- When given a new Iris, how to predict which Iris category it belongs to?

 ## Data Set